 With chemical pollutants ranging from alarming traces of dry cleaning chemicals like perchloroethylene to the excessive levels of chlorine present in the water, the concern is more than justified.

 There are many reasons for unhealthy water.
 Whether it be dry cleaning chemicals draining in, pesticide runoff, or the simple consequence of the pathetic water cleaning processes that are used in so many municipal water supplies all over Kansas and much of America.

 There is no shortage of evidence that the water being drunk by tens of millions of people here and all over the nation may be doing considerable harm.

 Yes, Wichita Has Bad Water Too.

 The water in our hometown is absolutely no exception to this trend.
 Our beautiful Air Capital has an ever-growing issue with poor water quality!

 Let’s start at the top.
 Where does Wichita’s city water actually come from and where does the water supplied all over the state come from, for that matter?

 The answer to the latter lies in a murky, polluted river called the Missouri, otherwise known for being Kansas City’s main source of drinking water.

 Most Wichitans drink a mixture of water from the Cheney Lake Reservoir and recycled Sewer Water!
 That’s right, sewer water!
-Ultimately, most water sources in Kansas can primarily be traced back to the Missouri river and their own city’s sewer water treatment plants.
+Ultimately, most water sources in Kansas can primarily be traced back to the Missouri River and its own city’s sewer water treatment plants.

 These sources are saturated with chemical waste, fertilizers, and other generally unpleasant human grunge.